 The party was hosted by Scary Talent and the emcee for the night was Circus Envy who both entertained and scared: Fear of clowns is called - Coulrophobia and it was both interesting and entertaining to see some people actually afraid of the two hell-clowns walking around.
 Or maybe that was just me hallucinating.

 Something unusual that we usually don't see at these events: people in Straight Jackets.
 I've been to several medical themed parties before but never seen them used or worn.
 But this party had several not only being being used but passed around and shared: Which made for hilarious scenes as people put their friends in it and then had a little fun.
 The jackets were in a variety colors which was interesting.

-> My friend Bill threw a grand opening party to celebrate his new photography studio.
+My friend Bill threw a grand opening party to celebrate his new align="" studio.
 It's in an old church which has some interesting features and excellent photo-locations like the alter and the back staircases.
 Bill made everyone pose for a pictures holding a piece of sports equipment of their choice.
 I look like a hoodlum.
-Food was catered from a restaurant in the building and was delicious but overflowing with salt and butter.
+Food was catered from a restaurant in the building and was delicious but align="" with salt and butter.
 It was a nice party with nice people.
 Best of luck Bill!!
 William David Studio.

-> Thunder storms passed through last night and the tornado sirens were sounded.
+Thunder storms passed through last night and the tornado sirens were sounded.
 That was not pleasant.